glaphire/interview_questions_and_answers/src/general_questions/answers/how_authentication_works.md

 Authentication - verification process of a user's identity.

 ## Registration flow (Web flow)
-1. User opens registration page in a browser.
+1. User opens registration page in a browser with a form.
 2. User fills required fields in a form: usually identification field (username/email etc.) and password.
 3. User clicks 'submit'.
 4. Browser sends HTTP POST request to the server with plain form's data (and CSRF token, if implemented).